antrea-io/antrea/site/docs/master/octant-plugin-installation.md

     kubectl create secret generic octant-kubeconfig --from-file=/etc/kubernetes/admin.conf -n kube-system
     ```

-2. You may need to update build/yamls/antrea-octant.yml according to your kubeconfig file name.
+2. You may need to update [build/yamls/antrea-octant.yml](/build/yamls/antrea-octant.yml) according to your kubeconfig file name.

-3. You can change the sample according to your requirements and environment, then apply the yaml to create both deployment and NodePort service.
+3. You can change the sample yaml according to your requirements and environment, then apply the yaml to create both deployment and NodePort service.

     ```
     kubectl apply -f build/yamls/antrea-octant.yml